InSciCo/LazyStackClient/LazyStack.Blazor/README.md

 Monitor Internet connectivity using browser's navigator.offline and navigator.online events.

 ## BlazorContentAccess
-See the LazyStack.ViewModels README.md for more information on how BlazorContentAccess is used.
+See the LazyStack.Client.ViewModels README.md for more information on how BlazorContentAccess is used.
 Short Version: Maui Hybrid Blazor apps can't directly access static content files in the Blazor project.
 BlazorContentAccess provides a way to access content files in the Blazor project from the Maui project using JS interop.

 ## Base